Student Rental Accommodation

 Smoking

 All areas of the residences are non-smoking.
 This includes the communal hallways, stairwells and smoking out of the bedroom window and putting cigarettes out on the window ledge.
-If we find any evidence of you smoking in your room or anywhere in the building, you will be fined £50 + VAT.
-There is also a fine for covering the smoke detector.
+If we find any evidence of you smoking in your room or anywhere in the building, you will be issued an official warning.
+Covering the smoke detector is strictly illegal.
 Please note that CCTV is in operation around the residences to monitor this.

 Vandalism